twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Notes marking posts as "potentially misleading" with a Note Helpfulness Score of 0.40 and above earn the status of Helpful.
 At this time, only notes that indicate a post is “potentially misleading” and earn the status of Helpful are eligible to be displayed on posts.
 Notes with a Note Helpfulness Score less than -0.05 -0.8 \* abs(noteFactorScore) are assigned Not Helpful, where noteFactorScore is described in [Matrix Factorization](#matrix-factorization).
 Additionally, notes with an upper confidence bound estimate of their Note Helpfulness Score (as computed via pseudo-raters) less than -0.04 are assigned Not Helpful, as described in [Modeling Uncertainty](#modeling-uncertainty).
+In all cases, a note must have received at least 3 ratings from raters with positive factors and at least 3 ratings from raters with negative factors before it can be assigned Not Helpful.
 Notes with scores in between remain with a status of Needs more Ratings.

 Identifying notes as Not Helpful improves contributor helpfulness scoring and reduces the time contributors spend reviewing low quality notes.